 In 1979, The Buggles released their debut single Video Killed the Radio Star.
-With all the irony in the world, MTV launched in 1981 with the now infamous words, “Ladies and Gentleman, rock and roll” succeeded by that very same track; and ever since we’ve been riding that dazzling, spectacular, visual wave.
-However, in today’s world radio is resurrected and it owes its thanks to the rise of the podcast.
+With all the irony in the world, MTV launched in 1981 with the now infamous words, “Ladies and Gentleman, rock and roll” succeeded by that very same track.
+And ever since we’ve been riding that dazzling, spectacular, visual wave.
+Today, radio is resurrected and it owes its thanks to the rise of the podcast.

-Whilst The Buggles track may have been catchy-as-hell, and it was definitely my go-to song on the arcade dance dance revolution, lyrically it laments for a golden age of radio, where we all sat around gramophones, probably, and let the radio waves carry the life and soul of music into our ears.
+The Buggles track is catchy-as-hell, and it was definitely my go-to song on the arcade dance dance revolution.
+Lyrically it laments for a golden age of radio, where we all sat around gramophones, probably, and let the radio waves carry the life and soul of music into our ears.

 Top of the Pops had been shooting live music weekly since the ’60s, in the UK, but MTV was the first to bring music and videography together 24/7.
 Beaming music straight from the studio into our homes, you no longer had to travel to gigs for high-quality music, it would come to you.

-But radio never left, we listen in our cars whilst stuck in city traffic and in our kitchen’s whilst we cook; talk shows, classical music, soap opera’s… radio has something for everyone, but as with TV we are subject to someone else’s programme and that doesn’t suit our modern requirement for everything on-demand.
+We listen in our cars whilst stuck in city traffic and in our kitchen’s whilst we cook; talk shows, classical music, soap opera’s… radio has something for everyone.
+But as with TV, we are subject to someone else’s programme and that doesn’t suit our modern requirement for everything on-demand.

-In 2004, ‘podcast’ came about, pre-recorded audio in manageable bites, ready to listen whenever and wherever you want.
-The podcast is radio’s younger sibling who we all want to be friends with and 7.1 million of us in the UK are tuned in and listening to them each week.
+In 2004, ‘podcast’ came about.
+Pre-recorded audio in manageable bites, ready to listen whenever and wherever you want.
+The podcast is radio’s younger sibling who we all want to be friends with.
+There are 7.1 million of us in the UK tuned in and listening each week.